 New York Grand Larceny Defense Lawyers

-Mayo Bartlett is a Grand Larceny Defense Lawyer who has the experience and dedication that you or your loved one needs on their side when facing theft charges.
+Mayo Bartlett is a New York Grand Larceny Defense Lawyer who has the experience and dedication that you or your loved one needs on their side when facing theft charges.
 He is a former Westchester County prosecutor who served more than 10 years in the Westchester County District Attorney’s Office in White Plains New York.
-He has also been a Grand Larceny Defense Lawyer since 2003, and he was selected as a Super Lawyer, and as one of the Top 100 Trial Lawyers by the National Trial Lawyers.
-Mayo has a thorough understanding of police procedure from years spent working with officers and detectives in White Plains and throughout Westchester County, New York City and the Hudson Valley.
+Mayo has also been a NY Grand Larceny Defense Lawyer since 2003, and he was selected as a Super Lawyer, and as one of the Top 100 Trial Lawyers by the National Trial Lawyers.
+Mr. Bartlett has a thorough understanding of police procedure from years spent working with officers and detectives in White Plains and throughout Westchester County, New York City and the Hudson Valley.
 He has handled thousands of criminal case, including hundreds of Grand Larceny cases, and has successfully had many felony charges reduced to misdemeanors, violations, or had them dismissed entirely.
-He has obtained a verdict of not guilty for a variety of charges that would have resulted in sentences of decades, and sometimes life in prison.
+Mayo has obtained a verdict of not guilty for a variety of charges that would have resulted in sentences of decades, and sometimes life in prison.

 Mayo Bartlett has extensive experience in New York State and Federal Courts, and he is familiar with every aspect of handling Theft related cases including Grand Larceny and Petit Larceny, from the investigative stage through trial.
 Our criminal defense team works frequently with private investigators and forensic experts to provide you with the best defense.